Applying for part-time study

 MD

 Homerton accepts students for the Doctor of Medicine (MD) degree.
 Our close proximity to the Biomedical Research Campus proves very convenient, and means that MD students can make full use of the College facilities.
-MD students are invited to our Medicine subject dinner, and are a key part of our biomedical community of researchers and practitioners.
+MD students are a key part of our biomedical community of researchers and practitioners.

 MEd

 Homerton is delighted to continue to be the home College for those who wish to take up the one-year part-time Master of Education (MEd) course available to those who have successfully completed their PGCE training at Cambridge.
-We also warmly welcome those who may wish to join Homerton from other Colleges for this year.
+We also warmly welcome those who may wish to join Homerton from other Colleges for this year, or who are joining from the PACES route.

 MSt in Applied Criminology, Penology and Management